dasch-swiss/dsp-das/README.md

 | ----------------------------------------- | ------------------- |
 | `nx run dsp-app:i18n:merge-translations`        | `i18n:merge-translations`           |

-This will:
-- remove all unused translation keys from the translation files (e.g. `en.json`, `de.json`)
-- extract all translation keys from the source code and add missing translation keys to all translation files.
-The values will be empty strings.
+This will extract all translation keys from the source code and add missing translation keys to all translation files.
+The values of added keys will be empty strings.

 ## Further Documentation